tildearrow/furnace/README.md

 #### ALSA API requested but no ALSA dev libraries found

+if you are on Windows, using MSYS2, then you most likely disregarded the guide and are attempting to build in the UCRT64 environment. don't do that!

+get out of the UCRT64 environment and start the MINGW64 one.

-install the ALSA development libraries (libasound-dev or something like that).
+otherwise, install the ALSA development libraries (libasound-dev or something like that).

 also make sure you've installed the rest of dependencies so you don't hit one of the errors below...